 Also of interest is that Byron Center has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Byron Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Byron Center residents report their race to be White, followed by Asian.
-Important ancestries of people in Byron Center include Dutch, German, English, Irish, and French.
+Important ancestries of people in Byron Center include Dutch, German, English, Irish, and Polish.

 The most common language spoken in Byron Center is English.
 Other important languages spoken here include Spanish and Polish.